 Kodi Crackdown – What Can You Do?

 As evident from the timeline above, Illegal or pirated Kodi add-ons have been getting lots of bad publicity in the last couple of months.
 Copyright trolls in the UK, USA, Canada, and Australia have been cracking down on such add-ons.
-To avoid getting caught while streaming on Kodi, and getting a copyright infringement notice as a result, you have to encrypt your traffic and hide your IP address.
+It is always advised to encrypt your traffic and hide your IP address whenever you go online.
 By using virtual private network, you can browse the web anonymously.
 All you have to do is download and install a VPN app and then connect to a VPN server.
 Once done, your IP address is hidden and you get to take advantage of the following features.

 - Unblock Geo-restricted Kodi Add-ons: There are a lot of Kodi addons that you can only use in certain regions.
-With VPN you can stream whichever addon you want, wherever you are.
+With VPN you can bypass regional restrictions.

 - Bypass ISP Throttling: Ever noticed that your Internet speed is decent if you are browsing websites but suddenly drops when you are watching videos online?
 If that is the case, your ISP is probably throttling your Internet speed.
 Using VPN basically allows you to avoid that from happening.